 What are curtain bangs?

-Curtain bangs are a style in which bangs are parted down the middle and swept to either side of your face.
+Curtain bangs feature long bangs parted down the middle and swept to either side of your face.
 This classic French-girl cut can be worn in various lengths and styles to compliment different hair textures and face shapes.

-Bangs look great on every face shape, it’s just about finding which fringe is right for you.
-Bangs come in all lengths and styles from baby bangs to long, layered fringe.
-If you’re unsure which bangs are right for you and your face shape, make an appointment for a salon consultation and talk through your options with a professional.
-They will help you settle on the best bangs for your face shape, hair type and texture, and lifestyle.
+Bangs can complement any face shape— the key is finding which style is right for you.
+Bangs come in all lengths and styles, from wispy bangs to long, layered fringe.
+If you’re unsure which cut is right for you and your face shape, make an appointment for a salon consultation to talk through your options with a stylist.
+They will help you settle on the best cut for your face shape, hair type and texture, and lifestyle.

 The Best Curtain Bangs To Try Now

 Traditional curtain bangs remind us of a certain fairy tale:They’re not too long and not too short (in other words, they’re just right).
 This particular fringe length is superversatilie.
 Wear them parted down the middle for a traditional curtain bang style or brush them forward for eye-grazing fringe.

 Bangs are a lot like red hair.
 They look amazing—flattering, trendy, everything you could have imagined—but until you owned them you didn’t know how much upkeep they require.
 There’s the daily styling and weekly trims to maintain the perfect length,for one.
 Plus, you’ll need to invest in a few styling products to try and coax your bangs to lay just the right way.
 It’s not exactly a wash-and-go style.

 If you love bangs but think they’re just a little too high maintenance for you, shaggy curtain bangs are the perfect compromise, since they are meant to look a little unkempt.
 This cut looks great at any length and with any type of hair.
 Grow them out, keep them short, or ruffle them up a bit—the choice is yours.